-Simple and delicious, this Maple Mustard Grilled Salmon uses only a few ingredients and can be made on the BBQ or in a stove-top grill pan.
+Simple and delicious, this grilled maple mustard salmon uses only a few ingredients and can be made on the BBQ or on a stove-top grill pan.

 This salmon is excellent on the BBQ and cooks in about 6 minutes.
-If you don't have a BBQ, a hot grill pan works well inside.
-In either case, just be sure to brush the grill well with vegetable oil before placing salmon, so it doesn't stick.
+If you don’t have a BBQ, a hot grill pan works well inside on the stove-top.
+In either case, just be sure to brush the grill well with vegetable oil before placing salmon, so it doesn’t stick.

 Ingredients